Religion Outside the Box

 MEET RABBI BRIAN MAYER

+Rabbi Brian Zachary Mayer (rB) doesn’t rabbi normally.
+He left synagogue, mainstream Judaism to teach math to inner-city high school students. rB now runs ROTB.org, a worldwide, internet congregation of over 3,000 members.
 He enjoys constructing small bios, making stained glass lamps, and gaining mastery on the French horn.
 He lives in Portland, Oregon, has a recently published gospel, and is thinking a lot about pronouns these days.
+As a friend of gretta's, Rabbi Brian is psyched to share his perspective(s) with West Hill.

 "Rabbi Brian has nurtured an extraordinary talent that many never discover and the rest rarely develop: it is the art of learning from the gifts and traumas, the petty annoyances, and heroic achievements that lie down with us at the end of every single day.
 His Unorthodox Gospel entrusts its readers with wisdom hard-earned, complexities wrestled into clarity, and lightheartedness of every hue.
-He reminds us of the truths ever-lingering in the spaces between us that, discovered, might make us whole, not only as individuals, but as the human family." - gretta
+He reminds us of the truths ever-lingering in the spaces between us that, discovered, might make us whole, not only as individuals, but as the human family." -gretta vosper

-From the Gospel of Rabbi Brian, Chapter One
+First Reading - From the Gospel of Rabbi Brian, Chapter One

-“Proclaim unto the people, ‘The heart of religion is to practice love and kindness.’
+Word came to Rabbi Brian in Portland, Oregon, saying, “Proclaim unto the people, ‘The heart of religion is to practice love and kindness.’
 And, while you are at it, ask them to stop being jerks and maybe suggest they calm down a bit and accept their finitude.”

 “But, disembodied voice,” the over-sized-crocheted-yarmulke-wearing, slim, 5’11”, bearded individual responded, “I don’t rabbi like that anymore.
 I dropped out of organized religion.
 I teach math in high schools.”